-Drug under investigation in this clinical trial was an antagonist of the histamine H4 receptor.
-It was developed as a potential novel therapy for patients suffering from AUV with the aim of improving associated symptoms without preventing long term recovery.
+The drug under investigation in this clinical trial was an antagonist of the histamine H4 receptor.
+It was developed as a potential novel therapy for patients suffering from AUV with the aim of improving associated symptoms without preventing long-term recovery.

 Previous data included Phase 1 data from 4 clinical studies with safety established.
-Drug was well tolerated and the maximal tolerated dose was not reached.
-No dose dependent adverse event was observed.
+The drug was well tolerated and the maximally tolerated dose was not reached.
+No dose-dependent adverse event was observed.
 There were no cardiac or mutagenic effects.

 Sites and region